doppelganger9/blog/src/posts/2019-06-30-cypress-github-actions.md

 So we abandoned it.

-Yeah, writing E2E test were not only complicated and time costly, but also the Continuous Integration did not work.
+Yeah, writing E2E tests were not only complicated and time costly, but also the Continuous Integration did not work.

-Now of course, Cypress.io fixed all of this.
+Now, of course, Cypress.io fixed all of this.

 They're the best -- Except they don't pay me to say this 🤪 ... well, they totally sent me swag since then, so they are **the bestest**!

-## GitHub Actions Worklflow
+## GitHub Actions Workflow

 If you want more basic details about the GitHub Actions Workflow, take a look at [this previous post](/2019/03/06) explaining the core workflow when I first created this blog.